Ut wisi enim ad minim veniam, quis laore nostrud exerci tation ulm hedi corper turet suscipit lobortis nisl ut

 Increased power

-As mentioned above Olympic lifting significantly increases power output and enables athletes to develop speed at a more rapid rate.
+As mentioned above, Olympic lifting significantly increases power output and enables athletes to develop speed at a more rapid rate.
 Whilst squats and dead lifts may be useful for strength development, cleans and snatches are ideal for improving explosiveness which is beneficial for team sports such a rugby or individual sports such as sprinting.

 Increased jumping ability